The

 • A 11x17in poster for print

-• A 1200px wide X whatever length needed “scrolling” infographic targeting phones (note: font size - must be legible)
+A 1200px wide X whatever length needed “scrolling” infographic targeting phones (note: font size - must be legible)

-• 2 design elements (graphics, textures, etc.)
+• 6 or more design elements (graphics, maps, charts, etc.)

-• Clear title, body, and sources sections.
+• A clear title, body, and sources sections.

 Issues and